 Absence seizure treatment

-- Valproic acid (Depakene) – This drug is effective but has been linked to birth defects in babies.
-This medication should be avoided in women who are pregnant or trying to conceive, and women of child-bearing age are often advised not to use this medication.
+Valproic acid (depakene) is effective but has been linked to birth defects in babies.
+This medication should be avoided in women who are pregnant or trying to conceive, and women of child-bearing age.

 For the majority of individuals with epilepsy, medications can control seizures.
 However, there are often side effects of these medications, such as:

 - Ethosuximide (zarontin): Nausea, vomiting, decreased appetite and weight loss

 - Valproic acid (depakene): Dizziness, nausea, vomiting, tremor, hair loss, weight gain, depression in adults, irritability in children, bone thinning and swelling of the ankles

 - Lamotrigine (lamictal): Dizziness, insomnia and rash (This medication has fewer side effects than other seizure medications but may not be as effective at controlling seizures.)